felixblaschke/simple_animations/README.md

 #### Absolute scenes

-You can add scenes anywhere in the timeline of your tween by using `tween.scene()`.
+You can add scenes anywhere in your tween's timeline by using `tween.scene()`.
 You just need to provide two of these parameters:

 - `begin` (start time of the scene)
 - `duration` (duration of the scene)